Learn Extreme Fishing Techniques!Making Your Own Lures And Other Lure Tricks

 Some Basic Facts about Fishing Gear In fishing, it is very important to an angler’s success that he starts with the proper equipment.
 He may purchase or own the finest equipment in the world, but when it is assembled and put into use, it may prove to be a very decided handicap.
 To guard against […] Read more

-Tying Tuesday: Ugly, Tiny, and Terrific
+Tying Tuesday: Innovation and Controversy